scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

 ## Step 1.
 Install tools

-First, you need to install the following tools that will be used in this guide.
+First, you need to install the following tools used in this guide.

 1. Install the Docker according to the [Docker document](https://docs.docker.com/engine/install/)